radekl99/radekl99/README.md

 - 👋 Hi, I’m @radekl99
 - 👀 I’m interested in programming, sport and TV Shows
-- 🌱 I’m currently learning Node.js :D
+- 🌱 I’m currently learning Algorithms and Data Structures :D
 - 📫 How to reach me?
 By email radek.laszek1999@gmail.com

 <!---